aspnetboilerplate/aspnetboilerplate/doc/WebSite/Setting-Management.md

 The **ISettingStore** interface must be implemented in order to use the setting system.
-While you can implement it in your own way, it's fully implemented in the **module-zero** project.
+While you can implement it in your own way, it's fully implemented in the **Module Zero** project.
 If it's not implemented, settings are read from the application's **configuration file** (web.config or app.config) but those settings cannot be changed.
 Scoping will also not work.